University-Project-Repos/.github/profile/README.md

-embedded and computer systems (ENCE), relevant engineering (BE),and GIS (part of GEOG) credits given at my home university or in advanced equivalence from exchange studies abroad, with much more at postgraduate-level in software engineering, embedded systems, & computer & other advanced data engineering and sciences.
+embedded and computer systems (ENCE), relevant engineering (BE),and GIS (part of GEOG) credits given at my home university or in advanced equivalence from exchange studies abroad, with much more at postgraduate-level in software engineering, embedded systems, & computer & other advanced data engineering & sciences.

 - Distributed real-time system for global semi-autonomous asynchronous robotic depot storage
 - Wide-area wireless embedded networking system for low-power autonomous wildlife surveillance